"We [Waldorf teachers] want to be aware that physical existence

 "We Don't Teach It"

-The editor of THE SPIRITUAL GROUND OF EDUCATION quite rightly describes the book as being unusually frank.
+The editor of THE SPIRITUAL GROUND OF EDUCATION quite rightly describes the book as being — by Steiner's standards — unusually frank.
 “THE SPIRITUAL GROUND OF EDUCATION is exceptional among Rudolf Steiner’s many lectures on Waldorf education for its breadth, depth, daring, and accessibility.”
 Digging into the book gives us considerable insight to the spiritualistic agenda of Waldorf schools.
-One note of caution: Steiner was more candid than usual, but he was also defensive and disingenuous, as usual when addressing outsiders.
+One note of caution, however: In this book, Steiner is more candid than usual, but he is also occasionally defensive and disingenuous.
+He sidesteps many issues, he uses euphemisms, and he gives a conventional gloss to many of his occult teachings.
+What he does not say, and what he only hints at, is at least as significant as what he lays out plainly.

 [Anthroposophic Press, 2004.]